javiertuya/dashgit/README.md

 This dashboard provides:
 - A consolidated view of multiple GitHub and GitLab repositories.
 - Different views of your work items
-  (open issues, pull requests, review requests), triage (unassigned), branches and dependabot updates.
+  (open issues and pull requests, unread mentions, review requests, requests for changes), triage (unassigned), branches and dependabot updates.
 - Build statuses of all branches and notifications